 For a superb book about the first of the Robber Barons, who came to prominence during TR’s life, see The First Tycoon: The Epic Life of Cornelius Vanderbilt by T. J. Stiles (The first robber baron and the emergence of the corporation).

-You might also be interested in Top 20 popular books for understanding American history, Great biographies I’ve reviewed: my 10 favorites, and 20 most enlightening historical novels (plus dozens of runners-up).
+You might also be interested in Top 20 popular books for understanding American history, 10 great biographies, and 20 most enlightening historical novels.